dev-xiligroup/xili-language-plugin/README.md

 # xili-language-plugin
 multilingual plugin for WordPress since 2009

-The readme file is now the only file of plugin opened for GitHub contributors to improve this content in english.
+The readme file is now one of the files of plugin opened for GitHub contributors to improve this content in english.
 When displayed, in [WordPress repository](https://wordpress.org/plugins/xili-language/), the text is divided in tabs.

+The other files are available for comments or fixes.
+Only the version in [WordPress xili-language repository](https://wordpress.org/plugins/xili-language/) is for use.

 ## Preliminary infos: